charmed-lma/charm-k8s-prometheus/README.md

 juju deploy . --resource prometheus-image=prom/prometheus:latest
 ```

-Wait until `juju status` shows that the charm-k8s-prometheus app has
-a status of active.
+Wait until `juju status` shows that the prometheus app has a status of active.

 Preview the Prometheus GUI